 Use sanitizing wipes

 I don’t use sanitizing wipes for the most part, but I do tend to use them in places like restaurants just to quickly wipe down the table.
-I also always bring them on the plane, and wipe down things the kids touch a lot like the arm rests and the tray tables.
+I also always bring them on the plane, and wipe down things the kids touch a lot like the arm rests, tray tables and touch screens.

 Diffuse essential oils

 I’m a huge fan of essential oils, and there are some great ones out there to diffuse to prevent sickness from striking.
 There are companies that make blends to help destroy germs, such as Plant Therapy’s KidSafe range but there are oils you can use on their own too; oregano, lime, and eucalyptus oils all have antiviral, antiseptic, and antibacterial properties.
 I use an oil diffuser during the day and especially when the kids come home in the evenings.

 These are some of the products we use in our day to day life to help prevent kids getting sick:

 Check out more of the baby travel products we never leave home without!

 If kids get sick before vacation

 If my kids get sick before a vacation, there’s a few things I always do, depending on what the particular sickness is.

 If they’re having tummy troubles and the issues are gastrointestinal, I always talk to their pediatrician to get their opinion; illnesses like norovirus are extremely contagious and if there’s a chance that my kids have something like that, we’re probably not going anywhere.
 We always book our trips with a credit card that offers travel insurance so that if a trip has to be postponed or cancelled, we’re not losing too much money.